Call Us

 Consider discussing your symptoms with your GP to get a handle on your state of mind, receive medical advice and offer an initial diagnosis.
 You could also seek treatment for depression here at the Priory, where we work with sufferers of depression every single day, helping them to overcome their mental health difficulties.

 Our depression treatment is delivered by the very best mental health professionals in the industry.
 From intensive inpatient stays, weekly therapy sessions that fit in with your life and work commitments, or online therapy that allows you to recover from the comfort of your own home, Priory has the right treatment available for you.
 If, like many men, your depression symptoms are linked to excessive drinking, then it may be more appropriate to look at treatment for addiction to get at the root cause of your mental health problems.
+We also offer an innovative outpatient treatment for depression, known as repetitive transcranial magnetic stimulation (rTMS), which is available at Priory Wellbeing Centre Harley Street.

 Whichever treatment is best for your individual circumstances, contact us and speak to a highly trained mental health professional.
 We'll work with you to outline the most appropriate course of treatment and help you to get back on track.